kunovsky/Grape_on_rack_sqlite3/README.md

 Grape API Without ORM Using SQLite3
 ===================================
-I wanted the challenge of building a grape api without using an ORM
+I decided to build a grape api without using an ORM.
+I configured the filesystem myself as well

 #Instructions